denisenkom/go-mssqldb/README.md

 The configuration of functionality might change in the future.

-Azure Active Directory (AAD) is supported through the `accesstoken` parameter in the DSN.
-However, since access tokens are relatively short lived and need to be valid when a new connection is made, a better way to provide them is using a connector:
+Azure Active Directory (AAD) access tokens are relatively short lived and need to be valid when a new connection is made.
+Authentication is supported using a callback func that provides a fresh and valid token using a connector:
 ``` golang
 conn, err := mssql.NewAccessTokenConnector(
   "Server=test.database.windows.net;Database=testdb",